deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/habits.md

 Simply tracking your food intake will motivate you to alter it.
 Merely writing down your problems may spark ideas for possible solutions.

 The process starts with seeing reality clearly.

+How long does it take to build a habit?
+21 days?
+30 days?
+66 days?
+The honest answer is: forever.
+Because once you stop doing it, it is no longer a habit.
+A habit is a lifestyle to be lived, not a finish line to be crossed.
+Make small, sustainable changes you can stick with.

+Make it so easy you can't say no - Leo Babauta

+The key - if you want to build habits that last - is to join a group where the desired behavior is the normal behavior.